 Side two opens with “The World Keeps Going Round,” a geez-will-you-grow-up message from Ray that opens with a highly distorted chord.
 There’s a microscopic connection to Ray’s future in the image of the “big old sun,” and you could make a case that the song deals with the impact of modern life on folks like Arthur, but it’s not as clear a break from the past as “I’m Free.”
 Ray will need to connect with his sense of humor before that happens.

 And voilà, he does just that in the very next song!
-The story line on “I’m On an Island” may have its roots in girl-abandoning-boy but what Ray is describing through both lyrics and his tongue-in-cheek, poor-me vocal is the childish absurdity of taking rejection to the limit and whining, “I’m not going to play with you anymore!”
-The narrator has a brief moment of lucidity when he realizes the nonsensical situation he has created for himself:
+The storyline on “I’m On an Island” may have its roots in girl-abandoning-boy but what Ray is describing through both lyrics and his tongue-in-cheek, poor-me vocal is the childish absurdity of taking rejection to the limit and whining, “I’m not going to play with you anymore!”
+The narrator has a brief moment of clarity when he realizes the nonsensical situation he has created for himself:

 I’m on an island

 And I’ve got nowhere to run

 We’ll hear the theme of escape again, most memorably in “Apeman,” and both songs have a Caribbean feel.